devrosx/PrintManager/README.md

  - Convert to PDF
  - Resize
  - Identify images in image and extract (thanks to OpenCV)

+# Instalation
+Use Pip3 to install these libraries pytesseract, OpenCv(opencv-python-headless), PyPDF2, Pillow, Numpy, PyQt5

  # Warning
  Some features are experimental and buggy